CV.pdf

 Minority Fellowship Award,

-American Sociological Association (declined)
+American Sociological Association (declined), Washington, DC USA.

 PROFESSIONAL AFFILIATIONS